 Community Slack member Geoffrey Keating asked,

-“What would be the best way to match tags within a fo.Detections
+“What would be the best way to match tags within a fo.Detectionsfield?
+I have individual detections tagged and would like to recall them.”

-which selects only the specified labels from the collection, with the returned view omitting samples, sample fields, and individual labels that do not match the specified selection criteria.
+Try select_labels()which selects only the specified labels from the collection, with the returned view omitting samples, sample fields, and individual labels that do not match the specified selection criteria.

-Alternatively, you can always write a view expression with filter_labels()
+Alternatively, you can always write a view expression with filter_labels():